 During the preparation for writing the play I was in the pack for three days and I did it without a break (except at night to sleep) and so both my thinking and actions become in concert with theirs.
 By the second day I was able to predict what they were likely do under most circumstances.
 By the third day I had become a dog and I felt liberated beyond what words could ever describe.
 You should try it sometime.*

 The amazing part though is how much fun it was putting London in the position of paying for the privilege of watching dogs act like they do right outside their home.
 I will bet that you probably have paid money to watch dogs act too.
 I know you will never trust me again.
 I'm sorry, but I couldn't resist.

 I hate to say it but this is how I saw often saw men in that life.

 I'll prove it.
-I won't get into the little particulars and nick away at it.
-I am going to show you that the play shows the social structure of dog packs and not those of humans.
+I won't get into the little particulars and nick away at it with small obserevations.
+I am going to show you that the play illustrates the social structure of dog packs and not those of humans.
 If you know the play pretty well then you probably already see it.

 The 'Windsor's' change their social structure at every sexual opportunity.
-The social order then changes as if it never existed.
-That's not human, that's not England and that is certainly not Windsor which was often considered as the epitome of English refinement.
+The social order then changes as if it never existed to begin with.
+That's not human, that's not England and that is certainly not Windsor which was often considered the epitome of English refinement.
 It only happens with certain kinds of animals like dogs or sheep.
-(These animals live in very flexible and changeable societies with reversible dominance that we call packs or herds.
+(These animals live in very flexible and changeable societies with changing dominance that we call packs or herds.
 These also involve lots of social interactions.)